mynar7/blog/content/blog/staying-sane-with-css/index.md

     overflow: auto
 }
 ```
+If you erase some of the lorem text, and remove that `overflow` property, you'll see how floats destroy a page's flow.

-If you're not wrapping text around an element, you probably don't want to use a float.
+Floats are a good tool if you use them correctly.
+However for layouts, you probably don't want to use a float.

 **Note**: If you're a die-hard float-based layout fan (or even table-based 😱) I'm not trying to rain on your parade.
-You do you!
 However I've seen a lot of students struggle and develop negative opinions of CSS based on trying to build a layout using floats.
 For those new to CSS, I think there's far better options.

 ### Flexbox

 Flexbox is a powerful and simple tool to use for creating layouts and positioning elements.
-If you've never heard of it, Wes Bos has a great free series on it called [What the Flexbox?](https://www.youtube.com/watch?v=Vj7NZ6FiQvo&list=PLu8EoSxDXHP7xj_y6NIAhy0wuCd4uVdid).
-If that's too much for you there's a great [visual cheat sheet](http://flexbox.malven.co/) that might get you up and running faster.
+If you've never heard of it, Wes Bos has a great free series on it called _[What the Flexbox?](https://www.youtube.com/watch?v=Vj7NZ6FiQvo&list=PLu8EoSxDXHP7xj_y6NIAhy0wuCd4uVdid)_.
+If you're already familiar with flexbox, there's a great [visual cheat sheet](http://flexbox.malven.co/) you can use as well.

 Conceptually, flexbox is all about creating containers.
 So you create a flex container with `display: flex` and then every direct child element will be aligned a certain way based on that parent container element.